meinvtuzai/ElixirBrowser/README.md

 ## Bug Reports

 If you encounter any issues, please report them via GitHub Issues.
-I will do my best to improve the app.
+I will do my best to improve the app (probably).
-Note: I primarily use the app with the **Tab Bar enabled and Top Toolbar mode**.
-Bugs occurring in other UI configurations might have been overlooked.

 <<**[Issues](https://github.com/SF-FLAM/ElixirBrowser/issues)**>>